muralikrishnangm/tutorial-ai4science-fluidflow/README.md

 1. [Google Colab](https://colab.research.google.com/)
 2. [JupyterLab](https://github.com/jupyterlab/jupyterlab)

+**TIP**: Use Table of Contents in the notebooks to get a big picture view of the ML training procedure.
+Both Google Colab and JupyterLab automatically has a Table of Content for all the cells in the notebook.
+Check it out on the toolbar on the left side.
+You can click on the sections to go to the corresponding place in the notebook.

 ## Opening notebooks in Google Colab

 * Lookout for the badge [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/muralikrishnangm/tutorial-ai4science-fluidflow.git) for each example.
 Click this badge to open the notebook in Google Colab.